 Flu Prevention and Visitor Policy

-February 11, 2019 - Northern Light Eastern Maine Medical Center is temporarily adjusting its visitor policy to proactively protect our patients, visitors, and staff.
+Northern Light Eastern Maine Medical Center will implement temporary precautions for patients, visitors, and staff.

 Why are we limiting visitation for siblings and children coming to visit?